Cranberry Pie with Sugar Cookie Crust is the holiday pie of my dreams!

 - While the bottom crust is baking, prepare the cookie topping.
 Roll out the remaining small portion of dough into a circle about 1/4-inch thick.
 Use a large cookie cutter to cut out shapes.
 (See notes.)
 Bake the cookies on the greased baking sheet for 9 minutes, or until just barely turning golden at the edges.
 Cool the cookies on a wire rack.

-- For the cranberry filling, rinse your cranberries and remove any stems.
+For the cranberry filling, rinse your cranberries and remove any stems.
 Place three cups of cranberries in a medium saucepan and combine them with the sugar, cornstarch and salt.
 Stir in the water and orange juice.
 Bring to a boil over medium-high heat.
-Boil, stirring constantly, until the mixture thickens.
+Boil, stirring constantly, until the mixture thickens and becomes goopy, which could take at least six minutes.
 Turn off the heat and crush at least half of the cranberries with a potato masher.
 Stir in the orange extract.
 When your pot is no longer hot, place it in the refrigerator to chill the filling.

 - (When your cookie topping is ready, taste a bite of an extra cookie with a little bit of the filling, to see if the filling is sweet enough for you.
 If not, add one tablespoon of sugar to the filling and taste, adding more sugar if needed.)